Neymar: 2021–22: 100th PSG goal and record-tying Ligue 1 title

-2022–23: Regained form and season ending injury
+2022–23: Brief return to best form before injury and final season

-Following a disappointing form in the previous season and with the club's change in transfer policy, Neymar was linked with a potential departure from the club, but the lack of potential suitors broke down a potential move, despite PSG's Football Advisor Luís Campos dismissing those rumours claiming that Neymar was part of the club's project.
-He quickly regained his form from his previous season, starting off the season by scoring a goal and providing an hat-trick of assists in a 5–0 win against Clermont on 6 August.
-As part of his prolific attacking trio alongside Kylian Mbappé and Lionel Messi, on 21 August, all three scored and assisted with Neymar netting twice and registering three more assists in PSG's 7–1 away win over Lille.
+Following a disappointing form in the previous season and with the club's change in transfer policy, Neymar was linked with a potential departure from the club, but the lack of potential suitors broke down a potential move, despite PSG's Football Advisor Luís Campos dismissing those rumours – stating that Neymar was part of the club's project.

+Neymar started the season in tremendous form, scoring twice against Nantes on 31 July as PSG won 4–0 to win the Trophée des Champions.
+He then scored a goal and provided a hat-trick of assists in a 5–0 win against Clermont on 6 August.
+As part of his prolific attacking trio alongside Mbappé and Messi, on 21 August, all three scored and assisted with Neymar netting twice and registering three more assists in PSG's 7–1 away win over Lille.
 After registering 13 goal contributions in his first five league games, Neymar was named Ligue 1's Player of the Month in August.

+By early October 2022, Neymar was considered one of the stand-out players in Europe and back to his peak form, having scored 11 goals and providing 9 assists in just 13 games.
+Manager Christophe Galtier praised Neymar for playing his best ever football in PSG, and his performances led him to be one of the favourites to win the 2023 Ballon d'Or, alongside top performers Erling Haaland and Mbappé.

+In the second half of the season, having already sustained an injury at the 2022 FIFA World Cup during the winter, injuries yet again affected Neymar's season.
 On 6 March 2023, PSG announced that Neymar would undergo surgery in Doha and would be ruled out for the remainder of the season.
+This led to Neymar missing PSG's second leg of their Champions League round of 16 tie against Bayern Munich, in which PSG ended up being eliminated.
+After reports that Messi would leave the club following the expiration of his contract, a group of PSG supporters gathered outside the club's headquarters, protesting against the club's direction and insulting various figures of the club, including Neymar.
+Another group of individuals went to Neymar's house, demanding him to leave the club.
+On 27 May, PSG won Ligue 1; this was Neymar's fifth and final league title in France.